cube-js/cube/docs/content/Caching/Running-in-Production.md

 <!-- prettier-ignore-end -->

 Cube Store makes use of a separate storage layer for storing metadata as well as for persisting pre-aggregations as Parquet files.
-Cube Store can use both AWS S3 and Google Cloud, or if desired, a local path on the server.
+Cube Store [can be configured to use either AWS S3 or Google Cloud][ref-config-env-cloud-storage].
+If desired, a path on the server can also be used (this includes network shares and NFS mounts).

 A simplified example using AWS S3 might look like: